Ramanath Cowsik: Legacy

+Ram Cowsik has the attributes I most admire in a scientist.
+Throughout his entire career, he has thought broadly and creatively about unsolved puzzles at the forefront of physics, says P. Buford Price, renowned physicist.

 Dark matter is invisible.
 Based on the effect of gravitational lensing, a ring of dark matter has been detected in this image of a galaxy cluster (CL0024+17) and is represented in blue.

 Ramanath Cowsik is known for his theories related to the Big Bang origin of the universe.
 He argued that, post the Big Bang, gravitationally dominant relicts were formed from the particles with finite rest mass, resulting in the formation of halos of dark matter with galaxies embedded within.
 He postulated that this would limit the sums of masses of neutrinos, a phenomenon known in the scientific world as the Cowsik-McClelland bound.
 These theories are said to have explained the velocity dispersion of particles of dark matter and reproduced the luminosity profiles and ratified the rotation curves of galaxies.

 Cowsik is credited with the invention of leaky box and nested leaky box models for the observation of optical and infrared wavelength bands of cosmic rays and employing these models, he is known to have established an observatory for optical astronomy in Hanle, Ladakh, at an altitude of 15,000 feet, reported to be the highest observatory in the world.
 The observatory is controlled remotely from Bangalore and is operational year round.
 He is involved in experiments related to Grand Unified Theory and attempts to probe violations of the inverse square law of gravity at sub-millimeter scales.
 His scientific paper on the role of neutrinos was included by the American Physical Society and the Physics Review magazine, in their selection of 1000 most important scientific papers of the century.

 Cowsik has reported contributions towards understanding highly energetic phenomena in astrophysics such as cosmic ray, pulsar, supernova remnant, gamma ray burst, active galactic nucleus and other similar sources powered by accretion flows.
 His studies cover the diffuse non thermal radiations found all over space as well as radiations from discrete astronomical sources.
 His experiments are known to be interdisciplinary in nature and bridge the gap between universal phenomena and experimental physics.
 He has conducted extensive research on pre-solar grains of aluminum oxide found in meteorites and has devised a methodology to assess the age of the universe from them.